 V.3 Usage of SEPP Interlinkage property

-Property tlsesc/sepplink is defined in clause 9.1.1.
-The property affects TLS security session establishment and release procedures.
+Such an inter-SEP interlinkage configuration for TLS affects TLS security session establishment and release procedures.
 The semantics are correspondent to the TCP layer.
-See e.g. the illustration and examples in [ITU-T H.248.TCP], Appendix ?.3.
+See e.g. the illustration and examples in [ITU-T H.248.TCP], Appendix IV.3.

 V.4 Usage of Protocol Layers Interlinkage property